ericdrowell/MeteorCharts/README.md

 });
 ```

+## Terminology
+  * Component - a component is a graphical element inside of a chart.
+Some examples of pre-built components include Title, Line, Axis, Tooltip, Scatter, etc.  It's also really easy to create your own components
+  * Layout - layouts define the position, size, and data source of components in the chart through data binding.
+Some examples of pre-built layouts include StandardLineChart, StandardLineChartWithTitle, SparkChart, and InteractiveLineChart.
+It's also really easy to create your own layouts.
+  * Theme - themes define the color palette and fonts used for your chart.
+Some exmaples of pre-built themes include CoteAzure and Lollapallooza.
+It's easy to create your own themes as well.
+  * Data - most components require data to render.
+For example, if you're creating a standard line chart, the data for the line component is a series of data points.
+The data for the x and y axis is bound to the line component data.
+And the data for the title component is just a string, like "This is my chart title".

 ## Building the Project

 In the root directory, run `npm install`.
 Once that finishes, you can run `grunt dev` to build the development version.